Nikola84ca/Console-Finances/README.md

 # Console Finances Analysis Project

-Project and development of my new Portfolio Website using Bootstrap.
+Project and development of the analysis of a company's financial records.

 ## About Me
 Born and raised in Italy, I moved to the UK in 2015.
 I have always been interested in new technologies and IT, as I studied IT in my A levels back in Italy.
 After 5 years working in content management for a website, I decided to make the step of learning Front-End Development thanks to the edX course, and on my gitHub profile I showcase not only my progress in Front-End Development as a student but also a journey that hopefully will lead to new exciting projects in this field.